zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 `zuix-cli` is a tool for the command-line shell for creating a starter project, adding new pages or components, bundling and compressing into a single HTML file all resources used in a page, either local or remote.
-The web starter project is based on [Eleventy](https://11ty.dev/), a simple, yet powerful, static site generator that works very nicely together with *zuix.js*.
+The web starter project is based on [Eleventy](https://11ty.dev/), a versatile static site generator that works very nicely together with *zuix.js*.

 **Features in brief**

-- Single page bundling of components, styles, scripts
+- Page bundling (components, styles, scripts)
-- Starter project based on *Eleventy*:
+- Assets mirroring (creates a local copy of external resources such as scripts, images and videos)
+- *Eleventy* site generator:
   * Integrated web server (*BrowserSync*)
   * Automatic rebuild and client refresh on files change
   * Partials and include